ceramicnetwork/js-ceramic/docs-dev/NODE_METRICS.md

   - total Pinned streams
   - total Indexed models
   - current number of pending requests to CAS
-  - mean Anchor request age
+  - mean pending Anchor request age
   - max pending Anchor request age
   - number of created requests in the last window
   - number of completed requests in the last window